People-Centred Medical Image Analysis via Fairness-Aware Human-AI Cooperation

 \section{Experiments}

 In this section, we first describe the training setup used for all models, followed by the results of the FairHAI benchmark.
-We then analyse PecMan's deferral behaviour to cohort-specific models and clinicians, and conclude with an ablation study evaluating the contribution of the cohort-specific models.
+We then analyse PecMan's deferral behaviour to subgroup-specific models and clinicians, and conclude with an ablation study evaluating the contribution of the subgroup-specific models.